NoahJpg/PierresTreats/README.md

 4. Create a .gitignore file and add "appsettings.json", "bin", and "obj" to the ignored file list.
 5. Open your shell (e.g., Terminal or GitBash) and add your .gitignore file and commit it before adding any other files.
-6. Navigate to this project's production directory called "Factory".
+6. Navigate to this project's production directory called "PierresTreats".
 7. In the command line, run these commands in order
  * `$ dotnet tool install --global dotnet-ef --version 6.0.0`
  * `$ dotnet ef migrations add Initial`